geopm/geopm/service/docs/source/geopm_pio_dcgm.7.rst

     *  **Unit**: seconds

 ``DCGM::MAX_SAMPLES``
     The maximum number of samples to be stored.
-0 implies no limit
+Zero implies no limit.

     *  **Aggregation**: expect_same
     *  **Domain**: board